Fawziyya Abu Khalid

-Fawziyya Abu Khalid (Arabic:فوزية أبو خالد) (born in 1955) is a Saudi Arabian poet, essayist, sociologist, and professor.
+Fawziyya Abu Khalid (Arabic:فوزية أبو خالد) (born 1955) is a Saudi Arabian poet, essayist, sociologist, and professor.
 Her poetry is noted for its prominent political motifs and focus on women's ability to attain education and freedom.
 Her literary reputation was established by the publication of her first poetry collection, Until When Will They Abduct You on Your Wedding Night?
 (1974).
 She went on to publish two other poetry collections, entitled the Secret Readings in the History of Arab Silence (1985) and Mirage Water (1995).

 Early life and education

 Born in Riyadh in 1955, Fawziyya Abu Khalid was raised in an upper-class Bedouin family of eleven children.
-Her mother, Sharifa Nur al-Hashemi, was from Mecca, and was a public advocate for restricted women's activities and learning opportunities in Hijaz.
+Her mother, Sharifa Nur al-Hashemi, was from Mecca, and was a public advocate for restricted women's activities and learning opportunities in Hejaz.
 Sharifa Nur al-Hashemi's quest for education and the equality of the sexes inspired Abu Khalid to write and express herself from a very young age.

 During a time when women in Saudi Arabia lacked educational opportunities, Fawziyya Abu Khalid was fortunate enough to receive an education.
 She earned a BA in sociology from the American University of Beirut in Beirut, Lebanon and a MA from Lewis and Clark College in Portland, Oregon.
-She also holds a PhD. in sociology, and continues to share her love for education as a current professor at King Saud University.
+She also holds a PhD. in sociology, and works as a professor at King Saud University.

-Literary Work
+Literary career

 Fawziyya Abu Khalid is notable for being the modern poetic voice of Saudi Arabian women.
 Although her early work mostly discussed social issues, she later moved on to writing about politics.
-In 1974, at the age of eighteen, she published her first prose poetry collection in the form of a novel entitled, Until When Will They Abduct You on Your Wedding Night?
-She later published two other prose poetry collection novels,Secret Readings in the History of Arab Silence in 1985 and Mirage Water in 1995.
-In addition to these three books of poetry, she also published several essays on the study of sociology.
+In 1975, she published her first prose poetry collection in the form of a novel entitled, How Long Will They Abduct You on Your Wedding Night?
+She later published two other prose poetry collection novels: Secret Readings in the History of Arab Silence (1985) and Mirage Water (1995).
+She also published children's books and several essays on the study of sociology.